DFE-Digital/get-help-with-tech/app/views/devices_guidance/about_the_offer.md

 * children, young people, families and care leavers to access the online services they need to protect their wellbeing
 * families and care leavers to avoid social isolation
 * children and young people to access remote learning, including year 10 pupils in the 2019 to 2020 academic year

+## What to do if you cannot get laptops, tablets or internet access from DfE

+Parents, pupils, social care workers and schools that are not eligible for the Get help with technology programme can [find information about support available from other sources](/what-to-do-if-you-cannot-get-laptops-tablets-or-internet-access-from-dfe) in our guidance.